Project Setup

 auth_descriptor

-at minimum of 1).
+at a minimum of one).
 Refer to the SSO Section for more information.

-please follow the instructions in Set up Postgres database.
+Follow the instructions in Set up PostgreSQL database.
 Update the postchain/config/nodes/dev/node-config.properties

 file to